JESUS CHRIST AND THE EARLY CHRISTIAN CHURCH

 The fish captures the central meaning, the essential creed of the Christian faith, for the Greek word for fish is ιχθυς or ichthus, an acronym or acrostic for

 The statement "Jesus Christ, Son of God, Savior" captures both the person of Christ and his mission.

 Who Christ is, the Son of God, and His mission, Savior, are both expressed by the ancient symbol of the fish.

 St. Ignatius of Antioch circa 11O AD described the transmission of the Christian faith through the bishop, priest (presbyter), and deacon, who received their authority through Apostolic succession.
-A canon for the New Testament was not proposed until 180 AD, and not formalized until 397 AD!
 The possession of sacred texts in times of persecution could mean discovery, imprisonment, and death.
 Also, it was common for people of that time to be illiterate.
 In addition, production of written Scripture was a monumental task in itself, as each page of any text had to be hand-written on papyrus scrolls (Luke 4:16-20) and later parchment codices (II Timothy 4:13)!
 Written Scripture was in the hands of only a few.
-Thus the oral tradition of the Church through the Liturgy of the Eucharist, Baptism and the Apostles' Creed was vitally important to teach and guide the early Christian community.
+Thus the oral tradition of the Church through the Liturgy of the Eucharist, the Lord's Prayer, Baptism and the Apostles' Creed was vitally important to teach and guide the early Christian community.